Dwight McCarthy: The Big Fat Kill

 Dwight, sporting an improved face, is at Shellie's place when Jack Rafferty (otherwise known as Jackie-Boy) and his friends arrive to harass Shellie.
 Dwight 'talks' with Jackie-Boy in the bathroom — he threatens him with a razor and plunges his head into the toilet that Jackie-Boy has just urinated in — and scares him off.
 They leave Shellie's apartment, but Dwight follows them for fear that they might hurt another woman that night.
 Dwight follows them straight to Old Town, where Miho slaughters Jackie-Boy and his friends for threatening one of the Old Town girls.
 Dwight then discovers that Jack was in fact a Detective Lieutenant whom the papers call "Iron Jack".
-Dwight, in an attempt to prevent a costly war between the Old Town girls and the police, tries to dispose of Jackie-Boy’s body in the tar pits.
+Dwight, in an attempt to prevent a costly war between the Old Town girls and the police, tries to dispose of Jackie-Boy's body in the tar pits.
 However, some Irish mercenaries that Wallenquist has sent shoot him.
-Dwight survives only because Jackie Boy's badge blocked a bullet.
+Dwight survives only because Jackie-Boy's badge blocked a bullet.
 He kills the assassins, but is attacked by more of them.
-He lands in the tar pits while the others cut off Jackie Boy's head.
+He lands in the tar pits while the others cut off Jackie-Boy's head.
 Dwight sinks into the tar and prays to God not to let him die.
 Miraculously, he sees Miho swimming towards him.
 He pleas with her silently to save herself.
 However, Miho pulls him with her foot attached to a chain at the back of a car and she drags him just in time from the pits.
 Dallas, who was driving the car, announces that Gail has been kidnapped.
 Though the other mercenaries have left with Jackie-Boy's head, Miho has left one member of the gang alive, and Dwight tortures him for information.
 The Old Town girl that Jackie-Boy had his eyes on, Becky, sells them out to Wallenquist in an attempt to make money and get out of the prostitution game — this is how the Irish assassins knew where to ambush Dwight.
-We learn that Manute has captured Gail, when suddenly Miho fires an arrow with a deal attached: Jackie-Boy's head for Gail's life.
+Manute had captured Gail, when suddenly Miho fires an arrow with a deal attached: Jackie-Boy's head for Gail's life.
 The trade takes place in a narrow alley, and Dwight takes advantage of this to ambush Manute and his entourage.
 The Old Town girls, firing from the rooftops, leave no one alive.